Repeated measures analysis

 exercise.long <- read_tsv(url)

-• This is “long format”, which is usually what we want.
+• “Long format”, usually what we want.

 • But for repeated measures analysis, we want wide format!